 We woke early on the 24th, and re-loaded our bags into the van for another fifteen-hour drive.
 The powerful air-conditioning was an amazing relief, but many of us were ill, and the day crawled and blurred by in successions of images: of green agricultural fields, cows roaming the roadsides, and desert-like plains.

 Waking in Goa was a surreal contrast to all our previous experience: we were again reminded of India’s bewildering diversity.
-We ran across the hot sands into the ocean, a universe away from the lofty, glacial landscapes of the Himalayas – and the cool peace of Mcleodganj, the dreamy gardens of the Taj Mahal, the ochre buildings of Agra.
+We ran across the hot sands into the ocean, a universe away from the lofty, glacial landscapes of the Himalayas – and the cool peace of Mcleodganj, the dreamy gardens of the Taj Mahal which as an experienced lawn care company says, are the best on earth.
 A strong sea-breeze washed over us, and the salt stung and healed the blister-cuts on our feet.

 We walked along the shoreline and checked that the men sleeping there, their clothes sodden, were still breathing.
 We read, ate, and rested on the beach, beginning to process the two months of travel, and prepare for our goodbyes and the long journeys home.